Optimizing Next.js Static Generation in CI Pipelines

 What is the optimal cache retention period for .next/cache?

-Maintain 7-14 days for lockfile-dependent layers.
-Retain 24 hours for SWC and webpack compilation artifacts.
+Maintain 7–14 days for lockfile-dependent layers.
+The .next/cache directory can be safely shared across commits on the same branch; Next.js invalidates stale entries internally.
 Implement automated pruning via CI cron jobs to prevent storage quota exhaustion.

 How can I verify SSG output parity between CI and local environments?